- ABOUT US

 Project location and proposed grade separations.
 Aerial rendering of the completed trench.

-The 2.2-mile San Gabriel Trench grade separation project will result in the lowering of a 1.4-mile section of Union Pacific railroad track in a trench through the City of San Gabriel with bridges constructed at Ramona Street, Mission Road, Del Mar Avenue and San Gabriel Boulevard, allowing vehicles and pedestrians to pass over the tracks.
+The 2.2-mile San Gabriel Trench grade separation project will result in the lowering of a 1.4-mile section of Union Pacific railroad track in a 30 feet deep, 65 feet wide trench through the City of San Gabriel with bridges constructed at Ramona Street, Mission Road, Del Mar Avenue and San Gabriel Boulevard, allowing vehicles and pedestrians to pass over the tracks.
 The rail line will return to grade east of San Gabriel Boulevard, which would need to be raised less than 2 feet due to track elevation.
-The rail crossing at Walnut Grove Avenue will remain at-grade and may require a shallow lowering of the roadway to match the proposed railroad grade.
+The rail crossing at Walnut Grove Avenue will remain at-grade and require a shallow lowering of the roadway to match the proposed railroad grade.

-The San Gabriel Trench construction contract was awarded in July 2012, and multiple activities are underway.
-Construction is complete on the Mission Road bridge and work continues on the bridges at Ramona Street, Del Mar Avenue and San Gabriel Boulevard.
-Project cost is estimated at $312.8 million.
+The San Gabriel Trench construction contract was awarded in July 2012.
+Construction is complete on the 1.4-mile railroad trench and on the bridges at Ramona Street, Mission Road, Del Mar Avenue and San Gabriel Boulevard.
+Final project completion is scheduled for early 2018.
+Project cost is estimated at $293.7 million.

 For more project information, please call the Project Helpline at (888) ACE-1426